DevPedroHB/find-a-friend/server/README.md

 Here are the main features of the project.

 - Functional Requirements:
-  - [x] Deve ser possível cadastrar um pet;
+  - [x] It must be possible to register a pet;
-  - [x] Deve ser possível listar todos os pets disponíveis para adoção em uma cidade;
+  - [x] It must be possible to list all pets available for adoption in a city;
-  - [x] Deve ser possível filtrar pets por suas características;
+  - [x] It must be possible to filter pets by their characteristics;
-  - [x] Deve ser possível visualizar detalhes de um pet para adoção;
+  - [x] It must be possible to view details of a pet for adoption;
-  - [x] Deve ser possível se cadastrar como uma ORG;
+  - [x] It must be possible to register as an ORG;
-  - [x] Deve ser possível realizar login como uma ORG;
+  - [x] It must be possible to login as an ORG;
 - Business Rules:
-  - [x] Para listar os pets, obrigatoriamente precisamos informar a cidade;
+  - [x] To list the pets, we must inform the city;
-  - [x] Uma ORG precisa ter um endereço e um número de WhatsApp;
+  - [x] An ORG needs to have an address and a WhatsApp number;
-  - [x] Um pet deve estar ligado a uma ORG;
+  - [x] A pet must be linked to an ORG;
-  - [ ] O usuário que quer adotar, entrará em contato com a ORG via WhatsApp;
+  - [x] The user who wants to adopt will contact the ORG via WhatsApp;
-  - [x] Todos os filtros, além da cidade, são opcionais;
+  - [x] All filters other than city are optional;
-  - [x] Para uma ORG acessar a aplicação como admin, ela precisa estar logada;
+  - [x] For an ORG to access the application as admin, it needs to be logged in;
 - Endpoints:
   - Orgs:
     - POST /orgs/sign-up: Sign-up of a new org.